 I’ve developed a comprehensive list of things that should set you up for success to land an interview, nail it, and possibly score the job.

 1. Have an online portfolio of your work.

 When applying for any tech position you should always link your online portfolio.
 This should include the majority of your past work, and provide a short elevator pitch of who you are and what your passions are.
 This should give you plenty of talking points in your interview and give the interviewer some insight into your personality.

 If you don’t have this already, that’s okay!
 You can use a free portfolio template from the web.
 One great resource I used for my portfolio was HTML5UP.
 You can grab one of their templates and place your most prized, unique works inside for all to see.
 These are just static templates which can be hosted on github.
 If you have a totally custom dynamic site that you built from scratch, this will win you extra credit.

 It should come as no surprise to you that you should know what our company does to drive revenue.
 Nothing is more embarrassing than when an interviewer asks ‘Do you know what we do?’ and your answer falls flat.
 If this happens, you’re pretty much guaranteed a courtesy email stating that we’ve selected someone else.

 Do your research before even applying.
 Take a look at our website, and check out our homepage for our ‘about us’ section.
 You should also get familiar with our ‘Team’ page.
 The chances of you interviewing with someone from that page are very high, so look them up on Linkedin and find out as much as you can about their past experience and their current role at UE.
-You should also know about our platforms, so have a look at ALM, Zipquote and ue.co, and be ready to answer questions about each brand.
+You should also know about our platforms and be ready to answer questions about each brand.
 Furthermore, since culture is very important at our company, you might want to take a look at our blog and see what relevant news you could possibly parle into a conversation piece.